carlisia/deals-app/README.md

 ### No objects that end with 'er'.

-I confess: Naming objects that ended in 'er' had been part of my or my repertoir since I began to code.
+I confess: Naming objects that ended in 'er' had been part of my or my repertoire since I began to code.
 Thanks to [@staskie](http://github.com/staskie), I've been shown a new way and am starting to experiment with it in this project.

 This is the reason why: